ryanrclewis/saintstombs/regions/italy.md

   - Servant of God Maria Alfonsa of the Child Jesus (Elena Bruno), religious, d.
 8/23/1994

-Stele della Madonna della Lettera sul Forte del Santissimo Salvatore
+  - Stele della Madonna della Lettera sul Forte del Santissimo Salvatore/Stele of the Madonna of the Letter on the Fort of the Most Holy Savior

-Santa Maria del Carmine (Piazza del Carmine, 1)
+- Santa Maria del Carmine (Piazza del Carmine, 1)

   - St. Albert of Sicily, O. Carm., priest, 8/7